engineyard/ey-docs/pages/ey_cli_user_guide.md

 3. Deploy your app:
         ey deploy

-4. You will be prompted for your EY Cloud login (email address) and password.
+4. You will be prompted for your Engine Yard Cloud login (email address) and password.
 You'll only have to enter these once.
     If your application is running in multiple environments, tack on `-e ENV_NAME` to disambiguate.
 - Congratulations!
 Your application is now deployed.